utilForever/RosettaStone/README.md

 but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU Affero General Public License for more details.

+Hearthstone is an interactive game of Blizzard Entertainment, Inc and all rights reserved.
+Hearthstone is a registered trademark of Blizzard Entertainment, Inc. in the U.S. and/or other countries.
+This project is not affiliated with Blizzard Entertainment.